modcomlearning/shop/README.md

 ```

 ## Step 4
-### Below we create a Recycler adapter that will connect the XML file and the Model we created on Step 2 and 3, the Recycer adpater also will receive data coming from our API
+### Below we create a Recycler adapter that will connect the XML file and the Model we created on Step 2 and 3, the Recycler adpater also will receive data coming from our API

 ```